-You can register your own Picture Style in User Defined 1 to 3.
-You can set the Sharpness, Contrast, and other parameters to suit your preferences.
+You can select a base Picture Style such as [Portrait] or [Landscape], adjust its parameters to suit your preferences and register it in User Defined 1 to 3.
 You can also select a Picture Style already set with the provided software.